travelmarx/spotifyplaylistpython/README.md

 Go to `http://127.0.0.1:5002`.

-## Creating the Python web app to connect to Spotify
+## Create the Python web app to connect to Spotify

 This section is for those interested in how we arrived at the code in this repo.
 This is not the only way to do, rather how we muddled our way through it.